Text generation

 to indicate that you want the social media post to be based on the blog summary.

-Next, format your output—the final assembled app.
+Next, format your output—the final assembled text generation.
 To do this, take all your prompt outputs (if you have more than one), format their style, add any static text such as a disclaimer, and combine them together.

 You can use Markdown or HTML to specify how you’d like your output to be formatted.